apyeh/Courses/README.md

 # Courses

-This repo contains representative projects / code that I've written for data science classes which I have taken.
+This repo contains representative code / projects that I have written for data science courses which I have taken on Coursera.